erSubhashThapa/100daysofcode/r1-log.md

    Now I'm wondering if regular parameters are sometimes optional too.
 Like is it optional to pass them if they're not actually 100% necessary in the function?
 I'll have to play around with this.

-   ## Syntax Requirments for Statements in Arrow Functions
+   ## Syntax Requirements for Statements in Arrow Functions

    I tried to use a statement in an arrow function using parenthesis: